sigp/lighthouse/README.md

 ## The Proof-of-Work Chain

-The proof-of-work (PoW) chain will host a smart contract that enables accounts to deposit 32 ETH, a BLS public key, and some [other parameters](https://github.com/ethereum/eth2.0-specs/blob/master/specs/casper_sharding_v2.1.md#pow-chain-changes), allowing them to become beacon chain validators.
+The present-Ethereum proof-of-work (PoW) chain will host a smart contract that enables accounts to deposit 32 ETH, a BLS public key, and some [other parameters](https://github.com/ethereum/eth2.0-specs/blob/master/specs/casper_sharding_v2.1.md#pow-chain-changes), allowing them to become beacon chain validators.
 Each beacon chain will